 Lovely Blue Eyes

-Desperate and determined to get away from his father, Noah ran as fast as his feet and legs could, not caring about anything but what a small, still voice inside him said.
+Desperate and determined to get away from his demented, sick, and dying father, Noah ran as fast as his feet and legs could.
+He didn’t care about anything but what a small, still voice inside him said.
 He was to run away and never look back.
 He knew who belonged to the voice, too, so that gave him all the more reason to take off.
-So Noah ran fast, he ran far, and he kept his eyes focused on the horizon.
-The feel of the wind blowing in his hair and biting at his cheeks gave him comfort and encouragement.
+So Noah ran fast, he ran far, and he kept his eyes focused only on the horizon.

-He must have run about five miles when he was ready to collapse out of exhaustion.
-Noah had never done more than a three-mile run before and had no intentions of conditioning himself further.
-When he stopped, for only a few brief moments, he felt as if his knees would buckle out from under him.
-He then realized he ran into a sandy brunette with very distinct but very lovely blue eyes.
-Before he knew it, the lips of this pretty stranger parted, and out came a word he never thought an unfamiliar person would speak first.
+The feeling of the wind blowing in his hair and biting at his cheeks was a comfort and very encouraging.
+He must have run about five miles when he was ready to collapse out of exhaustion, for Noah had never completed more than a three-mile run before, and he had no interest in conditioning himself further until now.
+When he stopped for a breath of air, only for a few brief moments, he felt as if his knees would buckle out from under him.
+He then realized he ran into a young, bottle blonde woman with very distinct but lovely blue eyes.
+Before he knew it, the lips of this pretty stranger parted, and out came a word he never thought an unfamiliar person would speak.

-“Oh, God!” he cried, shutting his eyes tight in pain.
-“I surrender my life to you!
-Please, save me from the wretched life I’ve been forced to live!
-I only want to love you and be loved!”
+“Oh, God!” he cried out as he shut his eyes tight in all his mental pain.
+“I surrender my life to You!
+Please, save me from this wretched life!
+I just want to love You and be loved!”

-Her statement made Noah wrap his arms snugly around her, and he absolutely loved how she seemed to fit just perfectly against him, and so he closed his eyes.
-Everything seemed peaceful now, and when she pulled away, she showed him a building standing before them on his right.
+Noah had no words, only an expression on his face with tears of appreciation.
+He wrapped his arms snugly around her, and he absolutely loved how she seemed to fit just perfectly against him, and so he closed his eyes.
+He knew she would be the turning point in his life.
+The glowing presence of Kaya brought him peace and comfort for a little while.
+Once she pulled away, she showed him a building standing before them, a building he knew was his aunt’s church when he was alive, and went with her every Sunday.

-Noah nodded in response, leaving no time to waste, and they walked into the building hand in hand.
-Like the small, still voice told him, he never did look back but moved on with his life instead.
-And all while he succeeded at life, never did she leave his side, that young lady with the lovely blue eyes.
+Noah nodded in response to Kaya’s question, and leaving no time to waste, they both walked into their sanctuary hand in hand.
+Like the still, small voice told him, he never looked back.
+He moved on with his life instead and married Kaya, and together they had three beautiful children, two boys and a girl they raised together in their tender, loving care.
+Noah had turned his life around, and all while he succeeded well in life, never did she leave his side, that young lady with the lovely blue eyes.

 The writer would really appreciate some feedback.
 Anything is welcome, no matter how small - You will get feathers for every bit of feedback!